-AFP Corporate Cash Indicators™
+AFP Corporate Cash Indicators®

-About the AFP Corporate Cash Indicators™
+About the AFP Corporate Cash Indicators

-The AFP Corporate Cash Indicators™ (AFP CCI™), underwritten by State Street Global Advisors, provide treasury and finance professionals, policymakers and market analysts with timely data on a determinant of economic activity: corporate cash levels.
+The AFP Corporate Cash Indicators (AFP CCI), provide treasury and finance professionals, policymakers and market analysts with timely data on a determinant of economic activity: corporate cash levels.

-AFP Corporate Cash Indicators™ is a trademark of the Association for Financial Professionals.
-All AFP Corporate Cash Indicators™ survey questions, data and reports are the copyrights of the Association for Financial Professionals, and all rights are reserved.
-For information about publishing the CCI on your site, please contact email@example.com.
+AFP Corporate Cash Indicators is a trademark of the Association for Financial Professionals.
+All AFP Corporate Cash Indicators® survey questions, data and reports are the copyrights of the Association for Financial Professionals, and all rights are reserved.
+For information about including the AFP CCI on your site, please contact email@example.com.